These tiny little critters are baby scallops!

 In the water there are lots of tiny organisms that the scallop likes to eat.
 When the scallop opens its shell, water moves in and the tiny plants and animals are trapped in the scallop’s gills.
 This is called filter feeding.

 On some of the scallops, you will see shiny dots around the edge of the shell.
 These are its eyes!
 Depending on the species, scallops can have up to 100 eyes!
 But those eyes aren’t like ours.
-They are developed to see in places with poor light – just like on the ocean floor, and are actually very complex.
+They have developed to see in places with poor light – just like on the ocean floor, and are actually very complex.
 With their many eyes scallops, can keep an eye out for predators and on the concentration of particles in the water so they can decide if it’s worth feeding or not.

 Video & header image credit: Samantha Andrews/Ocean Oculus